 The neighborhood is increasingly popular with start-ups, entrepreneurs, and freelancers, who have multiple coworking spaces to choose from like the pet-friendly Bond Collective, family-owned 100 Bogart, and amenity-filled Cocoon.
 BKLYN Commons, run by entrepreneurs for entrepreneurs, offers perks like a rooftop patio overlooking Prospect Park.
 With three Bushwick locations, B[x]‘s art gallery and open studio events are specifically for visual artists and technologists while My Hub Studios has two coworking spaces with studios for music producers, entrepreneurs, and artists.

-Fuel your creativity with a cold brew and bagel at Dweebs, organic coffee at Vex El Cafe, or matcha latte at Lazy Suzy Cafe & Shop.
+Fuel your creativity with a cold brew and bagel at Dweebs, organic coffee at Vex El Cafe, or a matcha latte at Lazy Suzy Cafe & Shop.
 Order fresh Italian cookies and pastries from Circo's Pastry Shop or French breads and pastries from L'imprimerie.

 After a day of collaborating, do dinner at FARO, which offers a seasonally-changing menu that highlights its wood-burning oven, or Falansai, a casual Vietnamese-American restaurant that practices whole animal butchery.
 Enjoy happy hours in the taproom at Kings County Brewers Collective and post-work drinks at the laid-back Cypress Cafe and craft beer parlor Nook.